Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

   </div>
   <div class="col-xs-6">
     <h3>Assignment 2 - Hotel booking system</h3>
-    <p>The Second coursework we were tasked with in Java involved creating a Hotel using OOP to allow a booking system, this did not require a GUI.</p>
+    <p>The second coursework we were tasked with in Java involved creating a hotel booking system using OOP; this did not require a GUI.</p>
   </div>
 </div>
 <div class="row">